akthecoders/CodingPractice/README.md

 # Programming

-This repository is contributed just for the coding problems solved from various souces.
+This repository is contributed just for the coding problems solved from various sources.